» home » consumer info - cellular portability

 Before deciding to port your number to a new wireless company

-It's very important to take the time and acknowledge all the facts before deciding to change wireless providers.
+It is very important to take the time and acknowledge all the facts before deciding to change wireless providers.
 Many people feel they need a change, but keep in mind that changes are not always for the better.
-First of all, since cellular portability has been available most carriers have had available improved plans meant to keep existing subscribers from switching to another carrier.
-Therefore, unless you're really unhappy with your current carrier, make sure you call their sales department to check for special offers.
+First of all, since cellular portability has been available most carriers have offered improved plans meant to keep existing subscribers from switching to another carrier.
+Therefore, unless you are really unhappy with your current carrier, make sure you call their sales department to check for special offers.

-Secondly, do a thorough study of the carrier/plan you wanna sign with.
+Secondly, do a thorough study of the carrier/plan you want to sign for.
 For those living in remote areas (and not only) certain wireless providers may not have very good coverage resulting in poor quality service.
 Also, read all the plan's details to make sure you get a better deal, otherwise why switch?
-Be aware that there's a fee for keeping your number.
+Be aware that generally there is a fee for keeping your number.
 This fee is charged by your new carrier.

-Finally, porting your cellular number doesn't mean that you will no longer incur termination fees paid to your old carrier in the case of switching before your term agreement with them expires.
+Finally, porting your cellular number does not mean that you will no longer incur termination fees paid to your old carrier in the case of switching before your term agreement with them expires.

 Important!

 To port your number you must contact the new company and they will take care of transfering your number from the old one.
-DO NOT cancel your service with the old provider before porting your number to the new company - if you do you'll lose the number.
+DO NOT cancel your service with the old provider before porting your number to the new company - if you do you will lose the number.

 Porting your landline number to a wireless carrier